imesha10/ColabXFormers/README.md

 Note: It took me about 1h and 30 mins to compile this one.

 Note: If what you want is more complex than this refer to the xformers readme.

+# Why was this created?
+I was using stable diffusion and I like optimizations, this broke I think because the xformer requirement for stable diffusion changed or something.
+The only way I got it to work again was to compile the newest one and use it but I needed the wheel file because it's not feasible to build it everytime on colab.
+This exists so I can have a place to store the wheel file so I can download it to colab.
+Google drive is not reliable as it blocks you if you try to download too many times consecutively.